-The graphs below compare the compensation actually paid to our PEO and the average of the compensation actually paid to our remaining named executive officers, with (i) our cumulative TSR, (ii) our Peer Group Index TSR, (iii) our net income, and (iv) our revenue, in each case, for the fiscal years ended December 31, 2021 and 2022.
+The graphs below compare the compensation actually paid to our PEO and the average of the compensation actually paid to our remaining NEOs, with (i) our cumulative TSR, (ii) our Peer Group Index TSR, (iii) our net income, and (iv) our revenue, in each case, for the fiscal years ended December 31, 2021, 2022 and 2023.
 TSR amounts reported in the graph assume an initial fixed investment of \$100, and that all dividends, if any, were reinvested.

-Given the emphasis in our executive compensation programs on long-term incentives tied to our stock price, the compensation actually paid to our named executive officers is strongly aligned with our stock price performance and revenue growth.
-The compensation actually paid to our PEO and the average of the compensation actually paid to our remaining named executive officers for 2021 largely reflects the increase in the value of our common stock from December 31, 2020 (\$5.47), which was prior to our initial public offering in September 2021 as compared to December 31, 2021 (\$25.01), following our initial public offering.
-The compensation actually paid to our PEO and the average of the compensation actually paid to our remaining named executive officers for 2022 reflects the significant increase in our stock price from December 31, 2021 (\$25.01) through December 31, 2022 (\$41.54).
+Given the emphasis in our executive compensation programs on long-term incentives tied to our stock price, the compensation actually paid to our NEOs is strongly aligned with our stock price performance.
+The compensation actually paid to our PEO and the average of the compensation actually paid to our remaining NEOs for 2021 largely reflects the increase in the value of our common stock from December 31, 2020 (\$5.47), which was prior to our initial public offering in September 2021 as compared to December 31, 2021 (\$25.01), following our initial public offering.
+The compensation actually paid to our PEO and the average of the compensation actually paid to our PEO and the average of the compensation actually paid to our remaining NEOs for 2022 reflects the significant increase in our stock price from December 31, 2021 (\$25.01) through December 31, 2022 (\$41.54).
+The compensation actually paid to our PEO and the average of the compensation actually paid to our remaining NEOs for 2023 is significantly lower than for the prior years primarily due to the decrease in our stock price during 2023 followed by its increase by December 31, 2023 (\$41.91) to approximately the same level as December 31, 2022 (\$41.54).